Hasan-75/Hasan-75/README.md

 ## To give you the idea about what I'm up to in my job life:

-💻 I’m currently working with:
+💻 I’m actively learning and practicing:
 - Dotnet for backend and API development
 - React with Typescript for frontends
 - LLMs and how to integrate them meaningfully into software products